radevgit/plc/l5x/README.md

 ## Disclaimer

 This is an independent open-source project and is not affiliated with, endorsed by, sponsored by, or associated with Rockwell Automation, Inc. or any of its subsidiaries or affiliates.

-"Rockwell Automation", "Allen-Bradley", "Studio 5000", "Logix Designer", "ControlLogix", and "CompactLogix" are trademarks of Rockwell Automation, Inc.